 Generic Name: chlorothiazide sodium

-Chlorothiazide Sodium for Injection is a diuretic and antihypertensive.
+Chlorothiazide sodium for injection, USP is a diuretic and antihypertensive.
 It is 6-chloro-2H-1,2,4-benzothiadiazine-7-sulfonamide 1,1-dioxide monosodium salt and its molecular weight is 317.71.
-Its empirical formula is C7H5ClN3NaO4S2 and its structural formula is:
+Its molecular formula is C7H5ClN3NaO4S2 and its structural formula is:

-Chlorothiazide Sodium for Injection is a sterile lyophilized white powder and is supplied in a vial containing:
+Chlorothiazide sodium for injection, USP is a sterile lyophilized white powder and is supplied in a vial containing:

 Sodium hydroxide to adjust pH.